In this issue

 By Shawn Rubin

-Students & Members: If you would like to share news regarding publications, presentations, and achievements, personal reflections on being and becoming a humanistic psychologist, or submit a professional paper, please forward them to me by email.
+Students & Members: If you would like to share news regarding publications, presentations, and achievements, personal reflections on being and becoming a humanistic psychologist, or submit a professional paper, please forward them to me at firstname.lastname@example.org.
 We now have a Newsletter Review Board for paper submissions.